 We can provide information about our services without an appointment.
 When you are ready, we can schedule an appointment with one of our physicians.
 At your initial new patient appointment, your options and estimated time line will be reviewed.
 After the new patient appointment, men are usually able to start collecting samples immediately.
 Collecting eggs requires more coordination and timing, but we will gladly walk you through all of the necessary steps.
 Once the eggs, sperm, or embryos are frozen, patients may proceed with their treatments with the comfort of knowing there are reproductive options available in the future, even in the even that cancer treatment damages sperm or egg quality and function.
 Future treatments may include intrauterine insemination, in vitro fertilization, donor sperm and donor eggs, and even embryo adoption.

 We are able to combine our fertility preservation services with the latest advancements in pre-implantation genetic diagnosis (PGD) for patients that have inheritable abnormalities that can predispose children to cancer.
 By screening embryos for the presence of genetic markers, we are able to minimize the risk of our patients having a child with an inherited disorder.
 Depending on the type of cancer a person has, a genetic marker may be available to help avoid having a baby affected by the same disease.
-California IVF: Davis Fertility Center, Inc. has been performing PGD services since 2006.
-We have close relationships with various genetic testing partners as a result of our extensive experience with PGD.
+California IVF Fertility Center has been performing PGD and PGS services since 2006.
+We have close relationships with various genetic testing partners as a result of our extensive experience with genetic testing of embryos.
 Please call us with any additional questions.
 We will be happy to provide you with information on the available genetic markers and discuss options that may be of interest to you.

 Fertile Hope is a national LIVESTRONG initiative dedicated to providing reproductive information, support and hope to cancer patients and survivors whose medical treatments present the risk of infertility.